 I may have embarked on 42 journeys half around the earth and back, but I came away energized, rejuvenated – with a deep sense of renewed hope, motivated to intensify my own work to help provide tools and resources to these community leaders and laypeople.
 42 journeys – with a sense that we are on our way to the Promised Land.

-As I return from my short trip to Australia I can report that we indeed are on a path to the Promised Land.
+As I returned from my short trip to Australia I could report that we indeed are on a path to the Promised Land.
 And just as the Jewish people traveled 42 journeys through the wilderness on their way from Egypt to Israel, we too go through these 42 journeys in our own lives, as the Baal Shem Tov explains.

 Here is the fourth installment of this series.
 Please click here to read the first three installments covering journeys 1-20.